oatmealandcoffee/CSCI15P4/readme.md

 ## Bugs
 * [] User edit/store is not capturing and displaying errors
 * [] User edit is not saving changes
-* [] Play button does not behave as expected in position show
+* [fixed] Play button does not behave as expected in position show
 	* Needs to take fen and init the game create interface
 * [fixed] New games aren't editable by either player
 * [fixed] FEN is not applied to board in position edit when there is an error